Reflecting Upon Irreducible Mind

 "bodies" end up (through natural selection) bringing about this differentiation

-of the primal consciousness germ, then, actually, bodies can be said to create
+of the primal consciousness germ, then, actually, bodies can be said to

-together with the higher-energy electron).
+"undifferentiated" together with the higher-energy electron).

 It's